pvkrishnamurthy23/Spacelift-POC/README.md

-# Spacelift POC - Terraform Infrastructure
+# SecOPS-CoPilot - Terraform Infrastructure

 This Terraform project creates a complete AWS infrastructure for a web application with the following components: